A Great Set of Studies on Augustine

 Now it is true that Augustine was a master rhetorician, and O’Donnell is right to signal this fact loudly and clearly.
 But to cynically cast Augustine as a ruthless brown-noser and showman (36, 92-93, 119), and sub-par intellectual is another thing.
 For O’Donnell, Augustine is like “Dickens’s Mr Macawber,… always waiting for something to turn up” (51); a man who “was always on the make” (89).

 O’Donnell introduces us to an Augustine who presents us with several versions of himself, none of whom is the real man.
 But in his attempt to lay bare the true saint, O’Donnell presents various specimens of himself.
 First he is the well versed Classicist.
 But he quickly changes into O’Donnell the Shrink (a character he enjoys playing).
-We also meet O’Donnell the Cynic, O’Donnell the Storyteller, O’Donnell the Postmodernist; Oh, and O’Donnell the Moralist!
+We also meet O’Donnell the Cynic, O’Donnell the Storyteller, O’Donnell the Postmodernist; Oh, and let’s not leave out O’Donnell the Moralist!

-Every so often he wanders off into a scenario of his own making to make some point or other against a worldview which he all too clearly bitterly despises (80-81; 171-172; 174; 202ff.).
+Every so often he wanders off into a scenario of his own devising to make some point or other against a worldview which he all too clearly bitterly despises (80-81; 171-172; 174; 202ff.).
 His real motives are all too apparent to everyone but those fellow academics laboring under the same delusions of grandeur.

 He wonders why nobody has had a good laugh at Augustine’s expense.
 He writes a whole chapter comparing Augustine and his beliefs with Don Quixote.
 Such kitschy sentiments, while telling us nothing about the saint, speak volumes about his “biographer.”
 Here the author fits the bill of the Hollywood stereotype liberal prof who has a sardonic comment for every occasion and who quickly becomes a bore.
 Really, when will professional academics learn that in patronizing their readers and speaking condescendingly about their betters they turn themselves into the choicest fools?
 Rather like the hardened atheist who hates God so much he cannot stop talking about Him, O’Donnell uses his 400 pages to pour his scorn into (with plenty left over for the interview the back of the book).
 What is truly laughable is that the author has invested his academic life in the study of someone he obviously dislikes intensely.
 Now there’s grist for the psychologists mill!